The Man That Was Used Up

-"The Man That Was Used Up", sometimes subtitled "A Tale of the Late Bugaboo and Kickapoo Campaign", is a short story and satire by Edgar Allan Poe.
+"The Man That Was Used Up: A Tale of the Late Bugaboo and Kickapoo Campaign", is a satirical short story by Edgar Allan Poe.
 It was first published in August 1839 in Burton's Gentleman's Magazine.

-The story follows an unnamed narrator who seeks out the famous war hero John A. B. C. Smith.
-He becomes suspicious that Smith has some deep secret when others refuse to describe him, instead remarking only on the latest advancements in technology.
-When he finally meets Smith, the man must first be assembled piece by piece.
-It is likely that in this satire Poe is actually referring to General Winfield Scott, veteran of the War of 1812, the Mexican–American War, and the American Civil War.
+The story follows an unnamed narrator who meets famous war hero General John A. B. C. Smith and begins to suspect he has some deep secret behind his seemingly magnificent physical appearance.
+When others he asks only remark on the horrors of the Indian Wars and the wonders of their "age of invention," the narrator visits Smith at home, and finds he is but a heap of flesh whose body parts must be assembled piece by piece.

+Scholars consider "The Man That Was Used Up" a satirical comment on America's brutal Indian Wars.
+They have looked for models for Smith, the most common being Winfield Scott, commander of the U.S. Army and a veteran of the Indian Wars among many other conflicts.
 Additionally, some scholars suggest that Poe is questioning the strong male identity as well as how humanity falls as machines become more advanced.

 Plot summary

 An unnamed narrator meets the famous Brevet Brigadier General John A. B. C. Smith, "one of the most remarkable men of the age" and a hero of "the late tremendous swamp-fight, away down South, with the Bugaboo and Kickapoo Indians."
 Smith is an impressive physical specimen at six feet tall with flowing black hair, "large and lustrous" eyes, powerful-looking shoulders, and other essentially perfect attributes.
 He is also known for his great speaking ability, often boasting of his triumphs and about the advancements of the age.

 The narrator wants to learn more about this heroic man.
 He finds that people do not seem to want to speak about the General when asked, only commenting on achievements of the "wonderfully inventive age" and how "horrid" the Native Americans whom the General had fought against had been.
 Whenever anyone seems on the verge of revealing some great secret about Smith, a distraction occurs to end or sidetrack the conversation.
 The narrator becomes increasingly determined to discover all he can and eventually decides to speak directly to Smith.

 When he visits Smith's home, he finds an oddly shaped bundle on the floor that begins to speak.
 It is Smith himself, whose servant begins to "assemble" him as he converses with the narrator.
 Limbs and other body parts are attached one at a time, including a wig, a glass eye, and false teeth, until the man stands "whole" and ready to present himself in public.
 During his battles against the Native Americans, he was captured and severely mutilated; much of his body now consists of prostheses, which must be attached every morning and removed at night.
 The narrator now understands Smith's secret — he is "the man that was used up."